Ep 29: Causes and Treatment of Enlarged Pores

 What are the causes of this?

 I would state the following three as the tops causes of enlarged pores.
 Firstly, acne prone individuals tend to have oilier skin and this means that their sebaceous glands, or oil glands are much more active.
-The sebaceous glands are connected to the hair follicles, and when there is increased activity of the sebaceous glands, it can overall cause increased prominence of the appearance of the follicles on the face.
+The sebaceous glands are connected to the hair follicles.
+When there is increased activity of the sebaceous glands, it can overall cause increased prominence of the appearance of the follicles on the face.
 Blackheads, also known as open comedones, is a type of acne that can lead to the appearance of enlarged pores.

 Blackheads appear as little bumps on the skin with an opening to the surface.
 This opening is often filled with skin debris that has undergone oxidation, which is why it appears black.
 It consists of a mixture of oil, dead skin and grime, other types of material that I’ve collected in the skin’s follicles over a period of time.